 I explained to him that Rachel had told me about the family seeds but had yet to plant hers.
 He nodded and said, “Follow me.”
 I followed him to a building behind the greenhouse that from the outside appeared to be an enormous storage shed.
 Inside, however, it revealed itself to be the green, living heart of Nolan’s operations, where rows of fluorescent tube lights hummed industrially and, beneath them, various marijuana plants reached for the glow with all the vigor of savage souls straining toward the call of the Rapture.

 Nolan led me past his crops to a room the size of a closet.
 Inside was a table with two short filing cabinets underneath and, beside it, an open storage case that crowded the space of the small, single window.

 “There they are,” he said, pointing to the middle shelf.

 At first I saw the pots more clearly than I saw the stems or the flowers.
 That, I realized, was because the plants themselves were clear—as clear as cellophane, as clear as crystal.
 I looked at Nolan and he nodded again, urging me closer in the tiny office.
-The air inside was Indian summer dry.
+The air inside was late summer dry.
 I touched the petals of one of the flowers and found them hard, heard them clink against each other like miniature glass chimes.